josipaglavinic/criptoApp/README.md

 # criptoApp

 ## Description
-A blockchain application that combines ReactJS and Solidty and pair it to your Ethereum wallet using MetaMask to send ETH.
+A blockchain application that combines ReactJS and Solidity and pair it to your Ethereum wallet using MetaMask to send ETH.

 ## Features
 - connecting to blockchain